 - Remove the apple cake from the oven and let it cool completely before frosting the cake.

-- Sprinkle the cake with your favorite chopped nut and enjoy!
+- Dust the cake with a bit more chai spice or top with your favorite chopped nuts.

 Tips & Notes